scottstanfield/compsci/README.md

-compsci
+Computer Science Class
 =======

-Computer Science for High School
+A set of materials for teaching CompSci to High-School students